Hair Straighteners Increase Risk for Uterine Cancer

-Black women already experience greater chance of certain cancers including uterine cancer, breast cancer and endometrial cancer.
+Black women already experience greater chance of certain cancers including uterine cancer and endometrial cancer.
 They may also be at higher risk in particular, for hair straightener-related uterine cancer than other ethnic groups.
 This appears to be mainly due to the increased or more frequent use of hair straightening treatments in Black and Hispanic women.

 Many Black women also began using hair treatments earlier in childhood or teen years and continue to use them regularly throughout adulthood, creating a greater lifetime exposure.
 The study which confirmed a link between hair straighteners, did not show the same link when other products like hair dyes, lighteners and perms were used.